Go to the previous, next section.

 accesed directly.
 A pointer to them can be obtained just by calling

-macros.
+aa_text(context) or aa_attrs(context) macros.
 They can be also

 accesed "more" directly (not just via rendering functions).
 You can fool AA-lib